 MDrights is a survivor of psychiatry, a geek for Digital Privacy, for the rights of marginalised social groups and for the resistance against state censorship.

 Momina Masood is a graduate student based in Lahore, Pakistan.
-She edits poetry for Papercuts, and is currently researching queer Pakistani cinemas for her M.Phil. degree in English Literature at University of the Punjab.
+She edits poetry for Papercuts and is currently researching queer Pakistani cinemas for her M.Phil. degree in English Literature at the University of Punjab.
 She tweets at @momina711.